 Courses Recently Taught

 The second in a three-semester calculus sequence, this course has two primary foci.
 The first is integration, including Riemann sums, techniques of integration, and numerical methods and applications of integration.
 This study leads into the analysis of differential equations by separation of variables, Euler's method and slope fields.
 The second focus is the notion of convergence, as manifested in improper integrals, and sequences and series, particularly Taylor series.
 This counts toward the core course requirement for the major.
-Prerequisite: MATH 111 or AP score of 4 or 5 on Calculus AB exam or an AB sub-score of 4 or 5 on the Calculus BC exam or permission of instructor.
+Prerequisite: MATH 111 or AP score of 4 or 5 on Calculus AB exam or an AB sub-score of 4 or 5 on the Calculus BC exam.
 Offered every semester.

 This course focuses on the study of vector spaces and linear functions between vector spaces.
 Ideas from linear algebra are useful in many areas of higher-level mathematics.
 Moreover, linear algebra has many applications to both the natural and social sciences, with examples arising in fields such as computer science, physics, chemistry, biology and economics.
 In this course, we use a computer software system, such as Maple or Matlab, to investigate important concepts and applications.
 Topics to be covered include methods for solving linear systems of equations, subspaces, matrices, eigenvalues and eigenvectors, linear transformations, orthogonality and diagonalization.
 Applications are included throughout the course.
 This counts toward the core course requirement for the major.
 Prerequisite: MATH 213.
 Generally offered three out of four semesters.